Meet Dee DiGioia

 ~ My role in Education is transforming ~

-I have taught and served youth from ages 0-18 for 30+ years, including those with social, emotional, behavioral, cognitive, and communication challenges, in my roles as a Speech-Language Therapist, Autism Movement Therapist, Preschool Director, Bullying Intervention Specialist, Author, Day Care Provider, and more.
-In the last 10 years in my work in special education I took the unique approach of teaching school wide programs to contribute to a positive learning environment for my individual therapy students through social-emotional learning, bullying prevention & intervention, and mindfulness with all ages.
-I have seen first-hand how impactful compassion and mindfulness training can be in my work with youth of all ages and with differing abilities and special needs.
+I have taught and served youth from ages 0-18 for 30+ years, including those with social, emotional, behavioral, cognitive, and communication challenges, in my roles as a Speech-Language Therapist, Autism Movement Therapist, Yoga Instructor, Preschool Director, Bullying Intervention Specialist, Day Care Provider, and more.
+In the last 10 years in my work in special education I took the unique approach of teaching school wide programs to contribute to a positive learning environment for all students through social-emotional learning, bullying prevention & intervention, and mindfulness with all ages.
+I have seen first-hand how impactful compassion and mindfulness training can be in my work with youth of all ages, including those with special needs.

-Bullying Prevention & Intervention: In 2009, while working as a speech-language therapist, I founded Caring and Courageous Kids, a bullying prevention & intervention program, to awaken and inspire the hearts and minds of young children through adults to bring mindfulness and compassion into daily living with the intention to help stop bullying and start contributing to a more peaceful and compassionate culture in our homes, schools, and communities.
+In 2009, while working as a speech-language therapist, I founded Caring and Courageous Kids, a bullying prevention & intervention program, to awaken and inspire the hearts and minds of young children through adults to bring mindfulness and compassion into daily living with the intention to help stop bullying and start contributing to a more peaceful and compassionate culture in our homes, schools, and communities.
 For several years I helped bring attention to the pervasive problem of bullying and inspiring compassion through in-school and after-school programs such as Peace Project, school assemblies, public speaking and conferences.
 I wrote, directed, and produced a children’s educational movie, Which Team Will You Choose? and followed that up by publishing a guidebook to supplement the movie for educators and parents – One Caring and Courageous Choice at a Time.
 After piloting a bullying intervention program at St. HOPE (PS7), an inner city charter school in Sacramento, CA, I began to shift towards mindfulness because I felt it was a missing and essential component.
 I believe mindfulness is the missing piece (and peace) in education.

-My bullying intervention program at St. HOPE (PS7) transformed into a successful mindfulness program for K-5 classrooms, as well as for staff development & support.
-I turned skeptics into rallyers!
+My bullying intervention program at St. HOPE (PS7) transformed into a successful mindfulness program for K-5 classrooms, and also for educators through staff development workshops.
+Skeptics turned into rallyers!
 The inner city school where I worked at that time had a population of many, if not most, of the students having trauma in their lives.
-There were tons of behavior challenges that the teachers had to deal with daily, hourly, minute by minute.
+There were numerous behavior challenges that the teachers had to deal with daily, hourly, minute by minute.
 Most teachers reacted in a highly punitive way and these students were not learning how to calm themselves, how to regulate themselves, how to be more self aware and kinder, etc etc. I was frustrated by the cycle of aggression and dove into my mindfulness certification program so I could offer some powerful training for both children and staff!
 Many of the testimonies I share from St HOPE are from the youth and adults.
 It was a transformational experience for myself and for those who I was fortunate enough to share it.
 Unfortunately the school was a highly stressful work environment ~ staff turnover was weekly!
 I made it through two years and then decided to move to the Central Coast of California to be closer to family.